FarhanMS123/express-truepath/README.md

 }

-// using as express middleware var truePath_middleware = truePath(root, config); // config is optional
+// using as express middleware config.resolveDirectoryURL = true; //while the url is a directory, rediredt to a url with a slash at the end. var truePath_middleware = truePath(root, config); // config is optional

 app.all("/*", truePath_middleware, (req,res,next) => {